sebklaus/profiler/README.md

+# Abandoned
+This project is **abandoned at 23 September 2013**.
+Developers who want to be free to continue on own fork.

 # Profiler

 A profiler for Laravel 4.
 Backend based on sorora/omni, frontend based on loic-sharma/profiler, some features inspired by papajoker/profiler, some features original by myself.